bengfarrell/gourmez-blog/content/blog/2026-02-03-hilda-and-jesse.md

 ![hilda jesse pancakes](https://thegourmez-wpmedia.s3.amazonaws.com/2026/2/hilda-jesse+(3).jpg)

 In the photo, they may look more like a mess, but that’s a glorious tower of mess.
 The two pancakes were not quite Japanese-souffle style; while very fluffy, they were not dry.
 Either the buttermilk or the cream sauce yielded a wonderful tang.
 The grilled cranberry maple sauce was strongly smoky, enough so that I was convinced it had to have bacon infused somewhere along the process, but it’s just the grilled fruit.
-I thought the berries were grapes, they were so sweet.
+I thought the cranberries were grapes, they were so sweet.
 Some sort of magic happened in the creation of this dish, let me tell you!
 So magical that the butter-pat crown was unnecessary, the dish was already so rich.

 *Would I Go Back?* Yes, I’d love to!
 I do think the prix fixe menu would be fun, but I am picky enough that I’d be happier to return for the à la carte menu again rather than have no idea what the chef would present.
 Hilda & Jesse’s atmosphere is merry, the service delightful, and the food impressive.
 Surprisingly, the bill was on par with many Bay Area brunches, so it didn’t feel like a splurge…while feeling like one nonetheless due to the atmosphere and yummy food.
 So much contradiction!
 So much enjoyment.
 Thanks, Hilda & Jesse!